-CM1 provides some sample namelist.input files on its website.
+CM1 provides some sample namelist.input files on its website (r18) or in the tarball (r20.1).
 To run the supercell case do

 To reduce runtime to about 5 minutes, you should reduce the timax setting in namelist.input to 480 to stop after integrating 8 minutes of time.